 Still doubt the benefits of code review?
 If it is applied properly, this practice brings obvious gains to the whole team.
-Our Promyze platform offers precisely the Craft Workshop format, which are collective review formats with the aim of focusing on the definition of best practices.
-Based on team discussions and decision-making, the Workshops meet all the objectives of the code review, while consolidating team cohesion.
+Our Promyze platform offers precisely the Craft Workshop format, a collective review format to focus on the definition of best practices.
+Based on team discussions and decision-making, the Workshops meet all the objectives of the code review while consolidating team cohesion.

 Promyze, the collaborative platform dedicated to improve developers’ skills through best practices sharing and definition.

 Crafted from Bordeaux, France.